-(1) Includes 11 metallurgical holes for 1,014m
+1. Includes 11 metallurgical holes for 1,014 m

 The drill holes were collared at HW diameter, reduced to HQ diameter at the top of the saprolite and changed to NQ when fresh rock was encountered.
 The drill rods were three metres long and the wireline core drilling method was employed.
 The majority of holes were drilled at an azimuth of 130° and a 60° dip, however, some holes were drilled at an azimuth of 310°.
 Downhole surveys were taken by the drilling contractor upon completion of the drill hole.
+Drill holes with inclinations between 45° and 85° were surveyed every three metres downhole using a Reflex Maxibor II or Devico DeviFlex electronic surveying instrument.
+In sub-vertical holes, a PeeWee or EZ-Shot instrument were used.
+Generally, the deviation was below 5% and no significant deviation issues were found to date.